bnikolic/ExPy/README.md

 BSD-3 type license, see LICENSE.

-For more information see http://www.bnikolic.co.uk/expy/expy.html.
+For more information see
+http://www.bnikolic.co.uk/expy/expy.html.
+Build of current latest version is available at: http://www.bnikolic.co.uk/soft/ExPy-0.4.zip

 Inquiries to webs@bnikolic.co.uk